dmachard/extensiveautomation-server/README.md

 ### SSH workflow

 This example describe how to write a ssh workflow to execute some commands remotely using SSH.
-The SSH plugin must be installed, please refer to [Install plugins](#install-plugins).
+The SSH plugin must be installed, please refer to the chapter [Install plugins](#install-plugins).

 The following example show how to execute remote ssh commands.